San Jose Uber Accident Lawyers

 Negligence is defined as the failure to take proper care in performing certain actions.
 As it relates to a car accident, negligence typically involves four elements:

-- Duty of care – A driver owed a duty of care to all other people, meaning they were required to operate their motor vehicle in a manner that does not harm other people.
+- Duty of Care — A driver owed a duty of care to all other people, meaning they were required to operate their motor vehicle in a manner that would not harm other people.

 - Causation — The breach of duty caused the car accident, and a person would not have been harmed had the driver not taken the actions causing the crash.